 Without connected machines, shop floor systems force operators and managers to manually compile, upload, and analyze information.

-By utilizing a machine connectivity platform like MachineMetrics, systems such as QMS, CMMS, and Quoting benefit from the real-time production data.
+By utilizing a production monitoring platform like MachineMetrics, systems such as QMS, CMMS, and Quoting benefit from the real-time production data.

 Some quick examples to highlight the actionability and value of machine data: